trailblazer/trailblazer.github.io/gems/operation/controller.md

 # Operation::Controller

 The `Operation::Controller` module provides four shorthand methods to run and present operations.

+Note that you're free to invoke operations manually at any time by [invoking them directly](api.html).

-It works in Rails but should also be fine in Sinatra.
+It works in Rails but should also be fine in Sinatra and Lotus.

 ## Generics